Andrew McCutchen Player Props: Pirates vs. Padres

-On Monday, Andrew McCutchen (.162 slugging percentage in past 10 games, with no home runs) and the Pittsburgh Pirates play the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 9:40 PM ET.
+The Pittsburgh Pirates, including Andrew McCutchen (.302 on-base percentage in past 10 games, 82 points below season-long percentage), battle starter Blake Snell and the San Diego Padres at PETCO Park, Tuesday at 9:40 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Angels.

 Andrew McCutchen Game Info & Props vs. the Padres